-Admission to the Associate in Applied Science with a Major in Management program is restricted to those who have met the prerequisite requirements and/or have the permission of the Department Chair.
+Admission to the Alcohol and Drug Abuse Certificate is restricted to those who have met the prerequisite requirements and/or have the permission of the Department Chair.
+The Certificate in Alcohol and Drug Abuse is designed to enhance skills of those who are earning the Associate in Applied Science - Major in Human Services degree.